Tejaswireddyallam/GDPFall2024-Group2/README.md

 Discussed with the mentor related to changes in usecases on admin part and documented them.

-worked on non functional requirements and usecases documentation
+worked on non functional requirements and usecases documentation.<hr>

+10/07/2024 -<br>
+I have done some research on Android's best practices for implementing real-time chat in telemedicine application.